 6. Documentation that briefly summarizes the ability of the program to meet the established accreditation standards.
 The program should be able to present this information in 10 pages or less.
 This documentation must include the following:

 a. a description of the healthcare organization setting;

 b. the mission, goals, and expected outcomes of the entry-to-practice nurse residency program;

 c. a description of the entry-to-practice nurse residency program (including any tracks within the program), its curriculum, and the resources available to support the program;

-f. a description of how the entry-to-practice nurse residency program is clearly differentiated from any other nurse residency programs that are offered by the hospital; and
+e. a description of how the entry-to-practice nurse residency program is clearly differentiated from any other nurse residency programs that are offered by the healthcare organization; and

-A program requesting applicant status must send its written application to the CCNE office.
+A program requesting new applicant status must send its written application to CCNE.
 The application is reviewed by CCNE staff, and, if needed, by the RAC in order to determine completeness of the application and readiness of the program to initiate the accreditation review process.

 A request for new applicant status will be accepted at any time, but new applicants should understand that once a program is accepted as an applicant, the program must proceed toward accreditation.
 Specifically, a new applicant must submit a complete self-study document and host an on-site evaluation by CCNE within 2 years of the date of acceptance as a new applicant; failure to do so will result in termination of applicant status.